miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Version Changelog:
 ------------------

-v10.9                                                  16.04.2021
+v10.9                                                  21.04.2021
 -----
 +Improved braid icon and four models boundaries, thanks to Norrwin.
-+Made Patty go behind the church and fixed a few turnstile issues.
++Restored way to kill Vandal and improved other SM clinic details.
++Improved Dragon's Breath and vehicle models, thanks to endthewars.
-+Removed Pisha snack reward and fixed Persuasion for Phil and Stan.
++Removed Pisha snack reward and fixed Persuasion of Phil and Stan.
-+Improved Dragon's Breath model and texture, thanks to endthewars.
 +Made books sellable again due to real exploit fix, thanks Norrwin.
 +Improved controls options menu and settings text for widescreens.
 +Removed Kent's driver license item to restore Fatguy melee attack.
-+Restored option to kill Vandal and placed a fridge into his room.
++Made Patty go behind Confession and fixed a few turnstile issues.
+Updated BSPSource and NirCmd, thanks to atrblizzard and Nir Sofer.
+Corrected LODs, transitions and inspections at Hallowbrook Hotel.
 Made Tseng hide his guns faster and Carson's killing being logged.
 Fixed being stuck on warrens gate and added ammo to Society roof.
-Updated BSPSource and NirCmd, thanks to atrblizzard and Nir Sofer.
-Corrected LODs, transitions and inspections at Hallowbrook Hotel.
-Fixed junk in recompiled maps and other minor junk and map issues.
+Restored junk to recompiled maps and fixed some junk related bugs.

 v10.8                                                  21.03.2021
 -----